 The elements that a guardian ad litem will search for in their investigation varies and is very fact specific to the family.
 Generally, they will look at how the children are doing in different aspects of their lives.
 To do this, they will look at the children’s grades and behavior and look for any issues.
 They will also talk to the children and listen to what they are saying about what is going on in each household and what their parents are like.

 Generally, they are looking to see if either parent has an issue that will affect their ability to parent well.
 This can include substance abuse issues as well as the work schedules of each parent.
-When a parent travels a lot for work, it will affect what custody situation is workable.
+When a parent travels a lot for work, it will affect what custody arrangement is workable.
 They will also talk to teachers and consider how involved each of the parents is in the children’s education.
-Anything that the guardian thinks is relevant to determining the best situation for the children is something that will investigate.
+Anything that the guardian thinks is relevant to determining the best situation for the children is something they will investigate.

 After a guardian ad litem finishes their investigation, most of the time, the case has already settled and the guardian ad litem does not present any evidence to the court.
 However, in a situation where the case does not settle before the guardian makes their recommendation, they will have to go to a final trial on the custody issue.
 At this trial, the guardian ad litem will have prepared a very detailed written report.